Carrington Event

 The Carrington Event was the most intense geomagnetic storm in recorded history, peaking on 1–2 September 1859 during solar cycle 10.
 It created strong auroral displays that were reported globally and caused sparking and even fires in telegraph stations.
 The geomagnetic storm was most likely the result of a coronal mass ejection (CME) from the Sun colliding with Earth's magnetosphere.

 The geomagnetic storm was associated with a very bright solar flare on 1 September 1859.
 It was observed and recorded independently by British astronomers Richard Carrington and Richard Hodgson—the first records of a solar flare.
-A geomagnetic storm of this magnitude occurring today has the potential to cause widespread electrical disruptions, blackouts, and damage to the electrical power grid.
+A geomagnetic storm of this magnitude occurring today has the potential to cause widespread electrical disruptions and blackouts as well as damage to the electrical power grid and satellites.

 History

 Geomagnetic storm

 Image of the July 2012 solar storm, which generated CMEs of comparable strength to the one of 1859.
 The small bright circle in the light baffle demonstrates the size of the Sun.

 On 1 and 2 September 1859, one of the largest geomagnetic storms (as recorded by ground-based magnetometers) occurred.
 Estimates of the storm strength (Dst) range from −0.80 to −1.75 μT.

 The geomagnetic storm is thought to have been caused by a coronal mass ejection (CME) that traveled directly toward Earth, taking 17.6 hours to make the 150 e6km journey.
 Typical CMEs take several days to arrive at Earth, but it is believed that the relatively high speed of this CME was made possible by a prior CME, perhaps the cause of the large aurora event on 29 August that "cleared the way" of ambient solar wind plasma for the Carrington Event.